 Through symbols, concepts, ideas, images, in the form of speech and language, movement and art, humans seek to experience what is good (healthy) collectively, communally, socially.
 In other words vulnerably (consciously) share our experience of what it is to be alive, together.

 Some of that alive human continuum is what might be called the intimate dimension, much of it non-verbal, two or more people, centered in the physical and the sensual (of the senses), where such possibilities for good or not, health or not, also exist.
-But that is maybe a different conversation, though probably similar in the way things of the same continuum are similar, related.
+But that is maybe a different conversation, though probably similar in the way things of the same continuum are similar, as in related.

 People interact through symbols, speech, movement and behavior, with various levels, degrees and orientations of consciousness coming into expression, harmoniously or not.
 Thus we create our common world.